flex-height

 Different approaches to preventative maintenance

-Maintenance based on condition relies on real-time monitoring of equipment conditions using various sensors and diagnostic tools.
+Condition-based maintenance relies on real-time monitoring of equipment conditions using various sensors and diagnostic tools.
 Maintenance is carried out only when indicators show that equipment is likely to fail.
 Examples include replacing filters when pressure drops indicate clogging or lubricating machinery when sensor data shows increased friction.
 This method bases maintenance on the actual condition of the equipment, which can be more efficient, but it requires investing in monitoring technology and is more complex to plan and implement.

 Prescriptive maintenance extends predictive maintenance by not only predicting potential issues but also recommending specific actions to address them.
 This approach uses data and advanced algorithms to suggest the best maintenance strategies.
 Examples include automated systems recommending specific maintenance tasks based on sensor data and AI-driven maintenance schedules that optimise timing and types of maintenance activities.
 Prescriptive maintenance provides actionable insights and specific recommendations, optimising maintenance schedules and resource allocation, but it also necessitates sophisticated technology and data-analysis capabilities.
 It may also require some degree of forethought and planning with regard to change management, as well as an evolution of skills within the organisation.

-Pros and cons of different maintenance types
+Advantages and disadvantages of different types of maintenance

 Proactive maintenance vs. reactive maintenance